 From Toledo to Salamanca

-We spent yesterday exploring Toledo, the old imperial capital.
-I really liked the narrow medieval alleys, the imposing alcazar and the magnificent cathedral which boosted a room with wooden panels so full of carved details that it would make Dan Brown go bananas.
+I wander through the narrow medieval alleys of the old imperial capital.
+The magnificent cathedral provides a brief escape from the scorching heat, and I find a room with wooden panels so full of carved details that it would make Dan Brown go bananas.

 And don’t get me started on the local specialty: marzipan.
-I really enjoyed that one.
-If I had stayed there any longer, the locals would probably had forced me out of the city with burning torches.
+If I were to stay any longer in Toledo, the locals would probably had forced me out of the city with burning torches for eating all of their sweet stuff.

 2 comments